jhersack/harness23/lighttpd-example.md

 Navigate to the Web interface for this run by clicking on the "Run URL" from the output in the VM's shell.

-Like lab 1a, the run may take a few minutes to complete, as analysis and post-analysis processing need to finish.
+The run may take a few minutes to complete, as analysis and post-analysis processing need to finish.
 Once the run completes, the web page should look similar to this: